smithjd15/playlist/README.md

 Playlist is a tool for media playlist files.
 It can convert between common playlist formats; identify unfound, duplicate, network, and unique (between multiple playlists) entries; concatenate multiple playlists; remove duplicate and unfound entries; randomize entry order; append and remove entries; change and remove metadata; get metadata from local targets; and transform local targets into absolute paths, or paths relative to the out playlist or any arbitrary path.

-Playlist supports the common title and duration metadata for m3u, pls, and xspf, and also creator (artist), album, annotation (comment), identifier, image, info, and album track for m3u and xspf.
-It also supports m3u and xspf playlist title and image.
+Playlist supports the common title and duration metadata for m3u, pls, and xspf/jspf, and also creator (artist), album, annotation (comment), identifier, image, info, and album track for m3u and xspf/jspf.
+It also supports m3u and xspf/jspf playlist title and image.

 ### Inspect
 #### Playlist can list all or certain targets, and provide an entry overview and summary.